gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Use rules to imply the type of each child of a functional source set.
 - Define a functional source set for each component.
 - Separate C++ header file source set type.
+- Need to configure each component and source set lazily.

-## Compile C source files using the C compiler
+## Story: Compile C source files using the C compiler

 This story adds support for C source files as inputs to native binaries.